Sarcasm/irony-mode/README.md

 *Note:* This is a work in progress:

+* **Right now the package is not yet installable using a package manager, even if the doc says so.** This will come soon in the meantime, be patient.
-* documentation might not be up-to-date
+* Documentation might not be up-to-date.
-* use at your own risk!
+* Use at your own risk!
-* open issues, fork-it and create pull-requests!
+* Open issues, fork-it and create pull-requests!

 ## Features